preciofishbone/OmniaDocsG2/blocks/analytics-filters/index.rst

 Analytics filters
 =============================================

 **This block is available in Omnia 7.5.
-Work on the page is just started.**
+Work on the page has just started.**

 The following settings are available for this block: